ZILtoid1991/experimental.xml/README.md

-This package is a for of the dlang-community's fork of Lodovico Giaretta's XML parsing library.
+This package is a for of the dlang-community's fork of Lodovico Giaretta's XML parsing library, as an attempt to create a usable XML library.

 |Feature                                                   |State                                                      |
 |----------------------------------------------------------|-----------------------------------------------------------|